The generalized Hierarchical Gaussian Filter: Conclusions

 Although potential neurobiological implementations of approximate Bayesian inference in the brain are still hotly debated \citep{knill2004,aitchison2017}, a growing body of literature suggests that predictive coding-like architectures can account for a large range of neurophysiological findings in perception research \citep[for a recent overview, see][]{Walsh2020}, making these architectures particularly relevant for understanding human perception and inference.
 It would thus be interesting to examine in detail the commonalities and potential differences between message-passing schemes implied by different forms of coupling in HGF models and classical predictive coding schemes, as we have started to do here.

-Importantly, however, direct comparisons of the two models are further complicated by differences in each model's concept of time: while the HGF captures belief updates across trials in discrete time (i.e., across sequentially arriving sensory inputs), predictive coding describes the evolution of beliefs in continuous time and, typically, in response to static sensory input \citep{Rao1999,Friston2005}\footnote{In fact, the standard form of the generative model in predictive coding does not contain temporal dynamics of the hidden states, but see \cite{friston2008,Friston2010} for extensions.}.
-In practice, differential equations capture the evolution of beliefs and predictions errors and are used to simulate perceptual inference, starting with new input to the lowest level of the belief hierarchy, and ending when the ensuing PEs have been reconciled, i.e., a stable new posterior belief has emerged \citep{bogacz2017}.
-Together with its strong link to neurobiology, predictive coding thus makes predictions about neural activity that can be compared against measurements.
+Importantly, however, direct comparisons of the two models are further complicated by differences in each model's concept of time: while the HGF captures belief updates across time steps in discrete time (i.e., across sequentially arriving sensory inputs), predictive coding describes the evolution of beliefs in continuous time and, typically, in response to static sensory input \citep{Rao1999,Friston2005}\footnote{In fact, the standard form of the generative model in predictive coding does not contain temporal dynamics of the hidden states, but see \cite{friston2008,Friston2010} for extensions.}.
+Differential equations capture the evolution of beliefs and predictions errors and are used to simulate perceptual inference, starting with new input to the lowest level of the belief hierarchy, and ending when the ensuing PEs have been reconciled, i.e., a stable new posterior belief has emerged \citep{bogacz2017}.
+This can be used to make predictions about neural activity that can be compared against measurements.
 While, to our knowledge, existing predictive coding models have not been fit to data, the simulated neural dynamics display many features that are observed in real data, such as oscillatory tendencies, even in very small networks \citep{bogacz2017}.
-We refer to these simulations as \textsf{within-trial dynamics} of belief updating.
+We refer to these simulations as \textsf{within-step dynamics} of belief updating.
+Furthermore, predictive coding networks have recently been rediscovered as potent candidates for solving machine learning tasks \citep[e.g., the classification or generation of static images, ][]{sun2020,song2020} and even a potential alternative to the backpropagation algorithm \citep{song2024,millidge2022predictive,whittington2017}.